 Based on your individual circumstances, there are several options for applying to Winthrop University.

 If you are 24 years or younger, you can apply either as a first-time freshman or transfer student.

 A first-time freshman applicant is an individual who has either completed a high school degree or GED, but has not completed any college credit.
 Applicants who have earned dual enrollment credit while in high school or have AP/IB credit would still classify as a first-time freshman.
 Information regarding the application process for the freshman applicant can be found online.

 A transfer applicant is an individual who has earned college credit at another college or university.
 There are different criteria for admission based on the number of credit hours earned.
 Information regarding the application process for the transfer applicant can be found online.
 If you classify as a transfer applicant, please visit the “transfer student” section of our Resource Center for Adult Students website for even more information!

-Non-traditional students, whether beginning as a first-time freshman or returning as a transfer student, follow a special admissions process.
-To apply for admission to Winthrop as a non-traditional student, you must be age 25 or older by the first day of classes for the term for which you are applying.
+Post-traditional students, whether beginning as a first-time freshman or returning as a transfer student, follow a special admissions process.
+To apply for admission to Winthrop as a post-traditional student, you must be age 25 or older by the first day of classes for the term for which you are applying.
 You also must be seeking a degree by enrolling in college for the first time, continuing undergraduate work begun in the past, or seeking a second undergraduate degree.

 For more details about the post-traditional student application process and support services, please visit the “Post-Traditional Student” section of our Military, Adult, and Transfer Services website.